acgetchell/mundus-atrox/src/journals/eleventh.md

 >
 > "Then you must also leave," replies the Guardian.
 >
-> "Now," it says once *Calmul* has gone, "let me teach you the secrets of the Spell Forge.
+> "Now," it says once *Calmul* has gone, "let me teach you the secrets of the **Spell Forge**.
 I have but a few centuries."
 >
 > Tysnera and the Guardian confer at length while the rest of the party takes a long rest.